joachim-gassen/tidycovid19/README.md

 ## The Data

-As of November 30, 2023 these are the included data sources
+As of December 01, 2023 these are the included data sources

 ``` r
 data(tidycovid19_data_sources)